ashdev18/Control-Rig/README.md

 [![Unity Asset Store](https://img.shields.io/badge/Unity%20Asset%20Store-Link-blue)](https://link-to-your-asset-on-the-unity-asset-store)

-A brief description of your Unity asset goes here.

 ## Features

 - One-click setup: Simply select your character and click the "Build Rig" button to create a control rig for it.